 Requirements for admission can be found on the Requirements page.
 Students of any educational background may apply, but most successful applicants have demonstrated strength in the biological and/or physical sciences.
 No specific courses are required for entry, but applicants should be aware that some graduate level bioengineering coursework will be required.

 Yes!
 Although many of our applicants do have engineering backgrounds, a substantial proportion do not, and our cohorts reflect multi-disciplinary educational backgrounds.
-The many successful applicants from non-engineering backgrounds generally demonstrate strength in related subjects such as math and the physical sciences through their coursework or standardized test scores.
+The many successful applicants from non-engineering backgrounds generally demonstrate strength in related subjects such as math and the biological and/or physical sciences through their coursework or standardized test scores.
 Applicants to the program should have strong quantitative and analytical skills since the MTM curriculum includes graduate-level bioengineering coursework.

 Most likely, yes.
 Berkeley’s Graduate Division will not admit an applicant to a program if they believe that it will result in the “duplication” of a previously awarded degree.
 For example, an applicant who already holds an MS degree in electrical engineering from another university would not be allowed to pursue another MS degree in electrical engineering at Berkeley.
 Since the structure and content of the MTM program are essentially unique, it is unlikely that any prior graduate degree you hold would be considered a “duplicate” of the MTM degree, so long as the two degrees are “distinctly different” and there is “a professional or scholarly purpose that requires this second [MTM] degree.”
 The MTM admissions committee will consider this in their decision, so you should be prepared to justify your need for the MTM degree if you already hold a similar degree such as an MS in bioengineering.